stitchdata/docs/_replication/loading/table-schemas/integration-schemas.md

       - [{{ subsection.title }}](#{{ subsection.anchor }})
       {% endfor %}
     subsections:
-      - title: "Create the schema name"
+      - title: "Creating schema names"
         anchor: "create-schema-name"
         content: |
           When you create an integration, you're asked to provide a name for the integration.
 This name is used to create the integration's schema in your destination.